Team-Circuitron/Circuitron_-1642/README.md

 - Interfaces: GPIO, USB, HDMI, CSI (camera)

 This board supports seamless integration of sensor arrays and enables
-Real-time control algorithms essential for autonomous navigation and decision-making.
+Real-time control algorithms are essential for autonomous navigation and decision-making.

 ---